 Ecotherapy is an umbrella term for the use of nature-based approaches to facilitate wellness, growth and healing.
 With its roots in the field of ecopsychology, ecotherapists work from a belief that people are an interconnected, interdependent part of their local environments, and that disconnection from nature contributes to the wide variety of the mental, emotional, physical, and spiritual difficulties clients bring to therapy.

-Clinical ecotherapy, or nature-based psychotherapy, allows clinicians a framework to blend nature interventions and exercises into their foundational therapeutic modalities.
+Clinical ecotherapy, or nature-based psychotherapy, allows clinicians a framework to blend nature and body-based interventions and exercises into their foundational therapeutic modalities.
 Decades of research clearly demonstrates the benefits of nature on mental health and wellbeing.
-Integrating land, animals, and natural awareness into the therapeutic process allows clinicians unique and holistic opportunities for exploring insight, contact, boundaries, purpose, relationships, Selfhood, and protective strategies.
+Integrating land, animals, and natural awareness into the therapeutic process allows clinicians unique and holistic opportunities for exploring insight, contact, intuition, boundaries, purpose, relationships, Selfhood, protective strategies, and embodiment.

 "You are comprised of 84 minerals, 23 elements, and 8 gallons of water.
 You have been built up from nothing by the spare parts of the Earth you have consumed, according to a set of instructions hidden in a double helix and small enough to be carried by a sperm.
 You are recycled butterflies, plants, rocks, streams, firewood, wolf fur, and shark teeth, broken down to their smallest parts and rebuilt into our planet's most complex living thing.
 You are not living on Earth.
 You are Earth." -Aubrey Marcus